mgba-emu/mgba/README.md

 Note that this installation won't support hardware accelerated video encoding on Nvidia hardware.
 If you care about this, you'll need to install CUDA beforehand, and then substitute `ffmpeg[vpx,x264,nvcodec]` into the previous command.

 You will also need to install Qt.
-Unfortunately due to Qt being owned and run by an ailing company as opposed to a reasonable organization there is no longer an offline open source edition installer for the latest version, so you'll need to either fall back to an [old version installer](https://download.qt.io/official_releases/qt/5.12/5.12.9/qt-opensource-windows-x86-5.12.9.exe) (which wants you to create an otherwise-useless account, but you can bypass temporarily setting an invalid proxy or otherwise disabling networking), use the online installer (which requires an account regardless), or use vcpkg to build it (slowly).
+Unfortunately since v5.15, there is no longer an offline and open-source installer for Qt due to "offering changes", so you have three options:

+- Fall back to an old version installer prior to v5.15, such as v5.12.9 (download [here](https://download.qt.io/official_releases/qt/5.12/5.12.9/qt-opensource-windows-x86-5.12.9.exe)).
+The installer will ask you to create an otherwise-useless account, but you can bypass temporarily setting an invalid proxy or otherwise disabling networking.
+- Use the online installer, which requires an account regardless.
+- Use vcpkg to build it (but slowly).

 None of these are great options.
 For the installer you'll want to install the applicable MSVC versions.
 Note that the offline installers do not support MSVC 2019.
 For vcpkg you'll want to install it as such, which will take quite a while, especially on quad core or less computers:

     vcpkg install qt5-base qt5-multimedia